FooSoft/homemaker/README.md

 # Homemaker #

-Homemaker is a tool for straightforward and efficient management of *nix configuration files found in the user's home directory, commonly known as [dot-files](https://en.wikipedia.org/wiki/Dot-file).
-It can also be readily used for general purpose system bootstrapping (installing packages, cloning repositories, etc).
-This tool is written in [Golang](https://golang.org/), requires no installation, has no dependencies and makes use of simple configuration file format inspired by [make](https://en.wikipedia.org/wiki/Make_%28software%29) to generate symlinks and execute system commands to aid in configuring a new system for use.
+Homemaker is a lightweight tool for straightforward and efficient management of *nix configuration files found in the user's home directory, commonly known as [dot-files](https://en.wikipedia.org/wiki/Dot-file).
+It can also be readily used for general purpose system bootstrapping, including installing packages, cloning repositories, etc. This tool is written in [Golang](https://golang.org/), requires no installation, has no dependencies and makes use of simple configuration file structure inspired by [make](https://en.wikipedia.org/wiki/Make_%28software%29) to generate symlinks and execute system commands to aid in configuring a new system for use.

 ![](http://foosoft.net/projects/homemaker/img/demo.gif)